DevangRay/HoosBuying/README.md

   * Set-up Search Page and supporting API Calls and SQL Scripts so Users could search Listings
   * Set-up Listing Page so Users could create their own and view others' listings and wrote the supporting API Calls and SQL Scripts
   * Set-up Tags so Users could look through classes of products at a time
-  * Set-up Conversations between Users and saved the Messages Users sent between them to our Database

 Vlad worked on:
+* Ensured Images could be uploaded and viewed as a part of our lsitings
+* Set-up Conversations between Users and saved the Messages between Users

-We both worked on a few features together as well:
+We both worked on a 1 feature together as well:
 * Authentication
   * Devang
     * Set up Tables like User and Token
     * We made an in-house JWT authentication flow, and I wrote the SQL scripts and stored procedures that updated token tables as user's logged in and later had their tokens expire.
   * Vlad
+    * Log-in and Sign-up flow
+      * Encrypting and Decrypting passwords as they were compared to saved values from SQL